MaxGunter99/digital_rubiks_cube/ReadMe.md

 <a name="example-solve-cube"></a>

-## Solving the Cube
+## Running the Solve Cube Algorithm

 This example showcases how to run the solve algorithm which utilizes the `solve_cube` function.
-This will return each steps status `PASS` or `FAIL` but will append all the needed steps to solve to the classes `steps_to_solve` value
+This will return a list of steps needed to solve a given (or randomly shuffled) cube

 We'll use a random shuffle of 100 moves, print those moves if you would like to recreate it with your own cube.
 To asolve the first step - the top cross pass an `int` as `step_override` will stop the algorithm at the specified step number.
 Passing 7 or leaving this blank should return a fully solved cube.
 At the end we'll print the solve steps